 After EFT patch 0.12, some novel additions in the Graphics settings, such as TAA (Temporal Anti-Aliasing), and other options players can choose from and set up what they strive for.
-But, again, when it comes to a game where you either win or lose it all, performance is much more appreciated than just visual bearing.
+Again, when it comes to a game where you either win or lose it all, performance is much more appreciated than just visual bearing.

 Escape From Tarkov Best Graphics Settings – Completely Reconfigured – Updated with Patch 0.12.8

 In the end, in Tarkov, it’s all about the balance.
 The balance between performance and visibility is undoubtedly the most important.
-Having a satisfying amount of FPS, while being able to designate your enemy (a “bush Wookie” or ambient occlusion camouflage master), indeed pays out.
+Having a satisfying amount of FPS while being able to designate your enemy (a “bush Wookie” or ambient occlusion camouflage master) indeed pays out.
 We have experimented with all the graphics settings on each map, measuring and evaluating both the performance and visibility.
 Without further ado, let’s take a look at our best EFT settings below:

 - Screen mode: Fullscreen (!important read below at the end of the article!)

 - Texture Quality – High (sharper textures are always appreciated)